Anonymousdog/displaycameras/README.md

 Once that is resolved, adjust startsleep upward until you no longer see script output reflecting omxplayer startup or playback retries.
 Increase retries if results are inconsistent but you want short startup or feed sleep values (for quicker startup).

+When you complete testing, clean up by stopping all test processes with `sudo /usr/bin/displaycameras stop`.

 ### Debugging
 #### Verify omxplayer will play your feed RTSP URLs
 To definitively rule out problems with omxplayer not playing your RTSP feeds, run the following in an SSH session: